-SYNTAX: limit\conn\zone \$variable zone=name:size; Default - Context: http limit\conn\zone \$binary\remote\addr zone=addr:10m;
+SYNTAX: limit_conn_zone key zone=name:size; DEFAULT - CONTEXT: http limit_conn_zone \$binary_remote_addr zone=addr:10m;

 Sets parameters for a shared memory zone that will keep states for various keys.
 In particular, the state includes the current number of connections.
-The key is any non-empty value of the specified variable (empty values are not accounted).
-Usage example:
+The key can contain text, variables, and their combination.
+Requests with an empty key value are not accounted.